rishablearn/DominoCustomWebPageApril26/README.md

 ## 🌟 Introduction

-When organizations deploy HCL Domino for enterprise collaboration, the default login page often doesn't meet modern UX expectations or corporate branding requirements.
-This project provides a **production-ready, enterprise-grade login page** that:
+When organizations deploy HCL Domino for enterprise collaboration, the default login page often doesn't meet modern UX expectations or corporate branding requirements. this project aims to provides a **login page** that:

 - **Looks modern** with smooth animations, responsive design, and professional styling
 - **Works immediately** without complex MIME type configurations